 Sadly, this scenario is relatively common.
 Many caregivers panic when banks turn them away, but there are ways to resolve this dilemma.
 The first step is to understand why the bank is refusing to accept this paperwork.
 The three most common reasons are explained below.

-- It's not durable: First of all, if the POA is not a "durable" POA, then it will only be valid while the “principal" (i.e., the person who signed the document and is appointing someone else—their "agent"—to act on their behalf) is of sound mind.
-"Durable" in this case means that the POA continues to be effective even after the incapacitation of the principal.
-Try to use a Durable Power of Attorney, whenever possible, to avoid this problem.
+First of all, if the POA used to appoint you as an agent is not “durable,” then it will only be valid while the “principal” (your loved one) is of sound mind.
+Durable means that the POA continues to be effective even after the principal becomes incapacitated and is no longer able to manage their finances.
+Seniors and their caregivers should try to use a durable power of attorney whenever possible to avoid this problem.

 Second, the POA may be “springing.”
 That means that it will only become effective upon the incapacitation of the principal.
-Incapacitation must be proven according to the terms of the POA—usually it will indicate that a physician must have examined the principal and determined they are unable to manage their affairs due to mental incapacity, etc. In such a case, the bank will want to see the physician’s letter to satisfy itself that you have the power to act as principal.
+Incapacitation must be proven according to the terms spelled out in the POA document.
+For example, a generic springing POA will usually indicate that at least one physician must have examined the principal and determined they are unable to manage their affairs due to mental incapacity, etc. In such a case, the bank will want to see the POA itself, the physician’s letter(s) and any other documentation needed to satisfy the requirements for activating the POA and giving you the power to act on behalf of the principal.